nimamahmoudi/python-workshop-megsa-2019/README.md

 - Slides will be available [online](http://nima-dev.com/python-workshop-megsa-2019/)

+# Content

+Take a look at the slides.

 # Videos

 Video of the workshop will be uploaded on Youtube.
 Check again after the workshop.